Basicprogrammer10/connorcode-writing/programming/like-system.md

 Now this is big progress for me but as always, it can be made bettor.

+Right now, each IP address gets only one view per article.
+I could improve on this by alloying each IP to add a new view every 20 min to an hour or something.
+This would help improve the accuracy of the counter because one person could have many views but not all at once.

 Thank you for reading!
 I wrote this all surprisingly quickly.
 I guess I just wanted to tell someone :p